 idea manufacturer, general director of the dream factory

-During the Second World War, the Nazis occupied the island of Crete.
-The islanders resisted.
-Every member of the Wehrmacht killed was avenged by blowing up an ancient sculpture.
-The sculptures were more important to the art-loving commander of the occupying forces than a human life.
-Their "death" was documented with memorial plaques.
-The story was told to me by Lakis Jordanopoulos.
-I immediately thought of the Taliban, who had just destroyed the two largest Buddha sculptures in the world.
-The contempt for humanity shown by various totalitarian regimes and fundamentalist systems of thought is strangely complemented by a contempt for art, a contempt for human cultural creation.
-As part of the Nimsavusturya exhibition, Hüseyin Isik carried out an explosives operation.
-A sculpture that was smeared with racist, sexist, nationalist, etc. slogans was blown up.
+During World War II, the Nazis occupied the island of Crete.
+The island’s inhabitants resisted.
+For every killed Wehrmacht soldier, the occupiers retaliated by blowing up an ancient sculpture.
+To the art-loving commander of the occupying forces, these sculptures were worth more than a human life.
+Their “death” was documented with commemorative plaques.
+This story was told to me by Lakis Jordanopoulos.
+Immediately, I thought of the Taliban, who, shortly before, had destroyed the world’s two largest Buddha statues.
+The contempt for humanity displayed by various totalitarian regimes and fundamentalist ideologies is strangely paralleled by a contempt for art, a disdain for human cultural creation.